Fathkrc/emotegenerator/Documentation.md

 Listens on port 3000
 Maintains a list of active WebSocket clients and broadcasts messages from Kafka to all of them
+Component: server_b
+Server B implementation is responsible for consuming messages from the raw-emote-data topic, analyzing them, and producing significant moments to the aggregated-emote-data topic.
+It also exposes a REST API to get and update the thresholds.:

+Consuming from the raw-emote-data topic.
+Batching messages until count hit messageCountThreshold.
+Analyzing those messages by slicing the timestamp to minute-level granularity (record.timestamp.slice(0, 16)).
+Producing “significant moments” to aggregated-emote-data.
+Exposing a REST API to get and update the threshold (messageCountThreshold and significantEmoteThreshold).

+I have tested the postman /get test and it is working.

+I need to debug the /post test and then I will dockerize it.
+I will start to frontend and dockerize them all .